UWPCE-PythonCert/ProgrammingInPython/source/exercises/html_renderer/html_renderer_tutorial.rst

     out_file = <_io.StringIO object at 0x10325b5e8>

         def render(self, out_file):
+            out_file.write("<{}>\n".format(self.tag))
             # loop through the list of contents:
             for content in self.contents:
-                out_file.write("<{}>\n".format(self.tag))
     >           out_file.write(content)
     E           TypeError: string argument expected, got 'P'

     html_render.py:26: TypeError
     ====================== 1 failed, 7 passed in 0.11 seconds ======================

 Again, the new test failed; no surprise because we haven't written any new code yet.
-But do read the report carefully; it did not fail on an assert, but rather with a ``TypeError``.
+But do read the error report carefully; it did not fail on an assert, but rather with a ``TypeError``.
 The code itself raised an exception before it could produce results to test.

 So now it's time to write the code.
 Look at where the exception was raised: line 26 in my code, inside the ``render()`` method.
 The line number will likely be different in your code, but it probably failed on the render method.
 Looking closer at the error::

     >           out_file.write(content)
     E           TypeError: string argument expected, got 'P'

-It occurred in the file ``write`` method, complaining that it expected to be writing a string to the file, but it got a ``'P'``. ``'P'`` is the name of the paragraph element class.
+It occurred in the file ``write`` method, complaining that it expected to be writing a string to the file, but it got a ``'P'``.
+``'P'`` is the name of the paragraph element class.
 So we need a way to write an element to a file.
 How might we do that?

 Inside the element's render method, we need to render an element...

 Well, elements already know how to render themselves.
 This is what is meant by a recursive approach.
 In the ``render`` method, we want to make use of the ``render`` method itself.